-Posted almost 3 years ago by Philip Ingram
+Posted over 3 years ago by Philip Ingram

 This will be a quick one.

 If a client of yours signed up for your service on jan 30th, and you bill monthly, there are a couple ways you can handle the dreaded ‘end of February’ problem you could find yourself in.

 I use two billing dates in my Model that handles the, well, billing dates for a shop.